 More Guitar shapes by request.
 I'm going to revisit the Pentatonic Scale.
 Particularly the minor pentatonic scale and how it overlaps notes in it's parent Major Key.

-Minor Pentatonic Shapes – Guitar Scale Overlapping
+Minor Pentatonic Scale Shapes for Guitar

 In Guitar Blog, Practice and Technique, Scales by Craig SmithLeave a Comment

 One of my readers, Tim, sent me an email right after that lesson went live and asked about the same concept using minor Pentatonic scales.. so like I always say… I get my best ideas from my readers.
 Tim, this one is for you!
+(This Lesson Updated 2024)

 If you’re new to this stuff and want to take a quick refresher course, check out these recent lessons before you proceed.